Beesoft-Collective/beesoft-components/README.md

     // the styles for the component label
   }
   .bc-dt-input {
-    // the styles for the input containing the date string }
+    // the styles for the inputs containing the date string }
   .bc-dt-day-selector {
     .bc-dt-scroller {